-Four of the 10 largest airlines are offering more rewards value in 2020 than in 2019, sweetening the pot by an average of 14%.
+Three of the 10 largest airlines are offering more rewards value in 2022 than in 2021, sweetening the pot by an average of roughly 10%.

 Five major U.S. airlines will retroactively credit loyalty program members with miles for a flight up to 12 months after the fact.